flynn-nrg/tornado-amiga/manual/tornadoOptions.md

 Hardware control
 -----------------------

-* ```KILL_OS``` : Shut down AmigaOS and take full control of the hardware while the demo runs.
+* ```CLOSE_OS``` : Shut down AmigaOS and take full control of the hardware while the demo runs.
 Not setting this will break many things, so please don't do it.
 * ```INSTALL_LEVEL3``` : This will install the VBL handler that is used to drive PCM audio replay and each effect's VBL callback.
 Again, do not disable this unless you have a very good reason to.
 * ```INSTALL_LEVEL2``` : This setting allows you to read the keyboard while the demo is running.
 * ```USE_AUDIO``` : This flag instructs Tornado to initialise the audio hardware for PCM replay.
 Set only if you use streaming music in your demo, which is most likely the case.